UniversityInternationalComing to Hannover

 • Citizens of Australia, Israel, Japan, Canada, South Korea, New Zealand and the United States

 Citizens of these "positive third countries" intending to study, conduct research or work in Germany only require their passport to enter Germany.
-In this case, a visa is not necessary.
+A visa is not necessary.

-If you intend to stay in Germany for more than 90 days, e.g. for your studies, you will be required to apply for a residence permit via the local foreigners' authority within 90 days of your arrival.
+If you intend to stay in Germany for more than 90 days, e.g. for your studies, you will need to apply for a residence permit via the local foreigners' authority within 90 days of your arrival.

 • Citizens of Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino

 Citizens of these "positive third countries" intending to study in Germany only require a passport to enter Germany.
-In this case, a visa is not necessary.
+A visa is not necessary.

-Students intending to stay in Germany for more than 90 days will be required to apply for a residence permit via the local foreigners' authority within 90 days of their arrival.
+Students intending to stay in Germany for more than 90 days will need to apply for a residence permit via the local foreigners' authority within 90 days of their arrival.

-If you seek employment in Germany, you must apply for a visa in your home country prior to your arrival in Germany.
-If you intend to work in Germany, a valid visa is required.
+If you want to work in Germany, you must apply for a visa in your home country prior to your arrival in Germany.
+A valid visa is required upon entry into Germany in order to be permitted to work.

 • Citizens of countries entitled to enter Germany without a visa

-Citizens of countries entitled to entre without a visa may stay in Germany for a maximum period of 90 days.
+Citizens of countries entitled to enter without a visa may stay in Germany for a maximum of 90 days.

-In order to determine whether you are entitle to entre Germany without a visa, please refer to this list provided by the Federal Foreign Office.
+In order to determine whether you are entitled to enter Germany without a visa, please refer to this list provided by the Federal Foreign Office.

 List of countries whose citizens do not require a visa

-Simplified entre requirements for non-EU citizens with a EU residence permit (according to the REST directive)
+Simplified entry requirements for non-EU citizens with an EU residence permit (according to the REST directive)

-Non-EU citizens legally staying in another EU country (with a visa or residence permit or citizens entitled to entre without a visa) may entre Germany without a visa.
-The maximum period of their stay within the EU is limited to 90 days.
-If they intend to stay in Germany for more than 90 days or work here, a visa is required to enter Germany.
+Non-EU citizens staying legally in another EU country (with a visa or residence permit or citizens entitled to enter without a visa) may enter Germany without a visa.
+The maximum length of time they are permitted to stay within the EU is 90 days.
+If they intend to stay in Germany for more than 90 days or to work here, a visa is required to enter Germany.
 In this case, the standard entry and residency requirements for citizens of non-EU countires outlined above apply.

-For mobility within the EU in the context of a structured programme, the REST directive allows some exceptions; therefore simplifying entry and residency requirements in Germany.
-However, this does not apply to mobility programmes with Great Britain, Ireland and Denmark.
+For mobility within the EU in the context of a structured programme, the REST directive allows some exceptions, and therefore simplified entry and residency requirements in Germany.
+However, this does not apply to mobility programmes with Great Britain, Ireland or Denmark.
 In these cases, a national visa for Germany is required.

 • EU mobility for the purpose of studies (max.
 360 days)

-If an existing residence permit for the purpose of studies has been obtained in another EU country, and if a student of doctoral candidate participates in a structured mobility programme, they may enter Germany without a visa in order to pursue their studies for a maximum period of 360 days without obtaining a German residence permit.
-Provided that the existing residenec permit obtained in another EU country is still valid upon the entering Germany (and is renewd subsequently).
+If an existing residence permit for the purpose of studies has been obtained in another EU country and a student or doctoral candidate is participating in a structured mobility programme, they may enter Germany without a visa in order to pursue their studies for a maximum of 360 days without obtaining a German residence permit.
+This requires that the existing residence permit obtained in the other EU country is still valid upon entering Germany (and is subsequently renewed).

 If you intend to spend a period abroad at Leibniz University Hannover within the scope of a mobility programme, please contact the relevant members of staff listed at the bottom of this page.
-The International Office is obliged to notify the Federal Office for MIgration and Refugees (BAMF) of your stay, at least 30 days prior to your arrival in Germany.
-There is no need to obatain a visa or a German residence permit for your stay.
-Therefore, you are not required to visit the local foreigners' authority during your period abroad.
+The International Office is obliged to notify the Federal Office for Migration and Refugees (BAMF) of your stay, at least 30 days prior to your arrival in Germany.
+There is no need to obtain a visa or a German residence permit for your stay.
+You are therefore not required to visit the local foreigners' authority during your period abroad.

 • Short-term EU mobility for the purpose of research (max.
 180 days)

-If an existing residence permit for the purpose of research has been obtained in another EU contry, researchers or doctoral candidates may entre Germany without a visa in order to conduct research for a maximum period of 180 days without obtaining a German residence permit.
-Provided that the existing residence permit obtained in another EU country is still valid upon entering Germany.
+If an existing residence permit for the purpose of research has been obtained in another EU contry, researchers or doctoral candidates may enter Germany without a visa in order to conduct research for a maximum period of 180 days without obtaining a German residence permit.
+This requires that the existing residence permit obtained in the other EU country is still valid upon entering Germany.

-If you intend to spend a period abraod at Leibniz University Hannover, please contact the relevant members of staff listed at the bottom of this page.
-The International Office will notify the Federal Office for Migration and Refugees (BAMF) of your planned period of mibility.
+If you intend to spend a period abroad at Leibniz University Hannover, please contact the relevant members of staff listed at the bottom of this page.
+The International Office will notify the Federal Office for Migration and Refugees (BAMF) of your planned period of mobility.
 At the latest, this notification must be received by the BAMF upon your arrival in Germany.
 There is no need to obtain a visa or a German residence permit for your stay.
-Therefore, you are not required to visit the local foreigners' authority during your period abroad.
+You are therefore not required to visit the local foreigners' authority during your period abroad.

 • Long-term EU mobility for the purpose of research (max.
 360 days)